sinistersnare/sinistersnare.github.io/content/post/09-crafting-semantics-1.md

 ς{{ subscript(sub="3") }} is the final state, if we run `step` again, no applicable input is found.
 Try to write the steps out more explicitly on some paper, and see for yourself that this is the final state.

 The key insight to understand that  ς{{ subscript(sub="3") }} is the final state is that we are at an 'atomic' value with an empty continuation.
-Atomic in this case means we cant break it down further, like we could a variable or and application form.
+Atomic in this case means we can't break it down further, like we could a variable or and application form.

 # Whats next #